charlesneimog/pd4web/README.md

 **Introduction**

-`PdWebCompiler` allows bring PureData functionality to web browsers using Web Audio technologies.
+`PdWebCompiler` allows to run PureData patches in web browsers using Web Audio technologies.
 This tool stands out from other approaches like [hvcc](https://github.com/Wasted-Audio/hvcc) and [WebPd](https://github.com/sebpiq/WebPd) because it compiles the [libpd](https://github.com/libpd/libpd) source, this is possible mainly because of the work of [claudeha](https://github.com/claudeha).
 You can compile any PureData vanilla patch and most of the externals.

 **Already Supported Library Externals**